A new hierarchy for complex plane curves: Introduction

 \end{thm} For the definition of plus-one generated curves, see \cite{Abe18,3syz}.
 In view of this result, it seems natural to introduce the following invariant, which leads to an interesting hierarchy among all plane curves.

 \begin{definition} Let $C:f=0$ be a reduced plane curve of degree $d$ and let $d_1$ and $d_2$ be the two smallest degrees of a minimal system of generators for the module of Jacobian syzygies $D_0(f)$ as above.
-Then we say that $C$ has type $t(C)$, where the positive integer $t(C)$ is defined by the formula
+We then say that $C$ has type $t(C)$, where $t(C)$ is a positive integer defined by the formula

 \end{definition}